Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Monocytes

-Answer is B: “Chondros” means cartilage in Greek (!).
+Answer is B: “Chondros” means cartilage in Greek (!). - Which of the following cells are found in bone?

 A. Dendrocytes